firstpromoter/fpr-instructions/integrations/javascript.md

 fpr(&quot;click&quot;);
 ```

-3. On your landing pages or marketing pages you will need to add the script using the useHead composable
+3. On your landing pages or marketing pages you will need to add the script using the useHead composable.

 ```html
 &lt;script setup&gt;